 General Questions

 CloudCasa is an award-winning cloud-native backup, disaster recovery, and data migration service for Kubernetes clusters and cloud databases.
+CloudCasa provides flexibility with two deployment options: a SaaS model and a self-hosted solution, catering to different organizational needs and compliance requirements.
 CloudCasa offers both free and paid service plan that allows you to back up your Kubernetes metadata, resource data, and PV data to our secure storage or to your own cloud-based or on-site object storage, and to orchestrate snapshots of persistent volume snapshots on local storage.
 It also offers creation and management of AWS RDS database snapshots and snapshot copies.

 Our CloudCasa for Velero feature set further allows users of the popular open-source backup tool on Kubernetes to take advantage of CloudCasa’s multi-cluster and multi-cloud management capabilities for their Velero backups without interfering with their existing Velero configurations.